KeelanJon/keelanjon-weatherapp/README.md

 - Open Weather App API
   Utilised to obtain live weather data for locations around the world, based on longitude and latitude co-ordinates.

+Please note: This app requires an API key from Open Weather App to function.
+You can visit https://openweathermap.org/api and create a free acount to obtain one.

+With your Api key at hand, you'll need to update the api variable within app.js line 22, with your personal Api key.

 # Contact

 - Email: info@keelsdesign.co.uk